Join Here | Log In

 Adenosine and Slow Wave Sleep:

-Sleep is thought to be initiated by two different processes: circadian rhythm (24-hour, built-in clock) and homeostatic sleep drive.
+Sleep is thought to be initiated by two different processes: your circadian rhythm (24-hour, built-in clock) and homeostatic sleep drive.

-The homeostatic sleep drive is what makes you feel sleepy, and adenosine is a key player here.
 Adenosine builds up in your brain during the day due to your brain using ATP (adenosine triphosphate) for energy.
 The ATP molecule gives up a phosphate as a way to produce energy from the chemical bond.
 This then creates ADT (adenosine diphosphate) which can then give up another phosphate to become AMP (adenosine monophosphate).
 The final step leaves the cell with just adenosine.
 As the adenosine builds up, it drives you towards needing to sleep.

 The adenosine receptor, ADORA2A, is what adenosine attaches to and plays a crucial role in the homeostatic sleep drive.
 If you block the adenosine receptor, you will feel more alert.
 This is how caffeine works – it attaches to ADORA2A, blocking adenosine from the receptor.